 Traffic accidents are unfortunately common, especially with the rise in cellphone use.
 If a driver is negligent or distracted behind the wheel, it can quickly result in a serious collision that causes harm to other parties.

-Fortunately, a dedicated local attorney could assist you with seeking financial compensation after such an incident.
+Fortunately, a personal injury attorney based in Fort Wayne, IN, could assist you with seeking financial compensation after such an incident.
 Do not hesitate to speak with a Fort Wayne car accident lawyer at our firm about your legal options.

 - Lacerations and burns

 Due to the severity of these injuries, motorists, pedestrians, cyclists, and motorcyclists injured by a negligent driver often require substantial medical care.
 As such, it is important anyone injured in a car crash in Fort Wayne speaks with an experienced personal injury attorney who could assist them in being fairly compensated for their medical bills and personal harm.

 What Are the Most Common Types of Fort Wayne Car Crashes You Could File a Claim or Lawsuit For?

 Car accidents occur under many different circumstances.
 These accidents could involve a single car or multiple vehicles.
 While the facts surrounding a car accident could vary, these collisions all share the potential for severe injuries.

 - Head-On Collisions – often involve severe or fatal injuries.
 These accidents involve damage to the front end of two vehicles.
 One of the reasons this type of accident has severe consequences is the tremendous force generated by two vehicles striking each other while traveling in opposite directions.